J A McKown and the McKown gravestones; and the Jackson Tavern

 McKownJames A McKown's residence

-It looks most probable that the J A McKown on the 1854 map is James A McKown, son of Absalom, and that the J McKown of the earlier and later maps are likely also referring to him.
-Given that the 1851 Sidney map clearly shows his name attached to the house in which the gravestones were found, it seems likely that they ended up there because of a family connection, if not an agreement.
+It is most probable that the J A McKown on the 1854 map is James A McKown, son of Absalom, and that the J McKown of the earlier and later maps are likely also referring to him.
+Given that the 1851 Sidney map clearly shows his name attached to the house in which the gravestones were found, it seems likely that they ended up there because of the family connection, if not an agreement.
 If the stones were moved in 1865, which is when the cemetery records state that the remains were reburied, no McKowns themselves lived above the gravestones of their relations taken from McKownville.

 There is a biographical sketch of Judge James A McKown in a book on Albany County history published in 1897, Landmarks of Albany County, New York by Amasa J. Parker, accompanied by this portrait engraving.